SciML/SciMLDocs/docs/src/showcase/ode_types.md

 ```

 Now let's change the state to use `Rational{BigInt}`.
 You will see that we will need to
-use the arbitrary-sized integers because... well... there's a reason people use floating
+use the arbitrary-sized integers because... well... there's a reason people use
-point numbers with ODE solvers:
+floating-point numbers with ODE solvers:

 ```@example odetypes
 prob = ODEProblem(f,BigInt(1)//BigInt(2),(0//1,1//1),101//100);